Pratyush-git98/Amazon-clone/README.md

 # Amazon-clone
-It is a clone website of amazon.com
+It is a clone website of amazon.com.<br>
-It is made by HTML5 and CSS only
+It is made by HTML5 and CSS only.<br>
 I will add JavaScript in this further